-Together Medical family practice encapsulates the spirit of solidarity.
-It was formed by two brothers.
-Born in Australia with a strong and unwavering passion for health.
+Together Medical family practice encapsulates the spirit of harmony.
+It was formed by two brothers, both born in Australia with a strong and unwavering passion for health.
 Both rigorously educated and committed to their own health they forged interests in Pharmaceutical and Clinical Medicine.

-It wasn’t long before the brothers Dr Wajib (Waj) FRACGP, MBBS and Mr Amer Dib BPharm came together to formulate their vision and commence fulfilling their unified goal in creating a medical practice in combination with a pharmacy to better provide the community it serves with its health needs.
+It wasn’t long before the brothers Dr Waj and Mr Amer Dib came together to formulate their vision and commence fulfilling their unified goal in creating a medical practice in combination with a pharmacy to better serve the community.
 Knoxfield Pharmacy has stood as a reliable pillar in the community for several years before it was transformed and renovated to reflect the modern and progressive owner and the staff which Amer manages.
 Growing from this solid legacy the medical clinic was built above the pharmacy, and from this position Dr Waj has established a light-filled, friendly and warm environment in which to treat and care for his patients.

 Together, we believe we can deliver a more wholistic service.
 Together we as a Medical Centre will grow to attract more dedicated service providers to our flock.
 In step with our patients, we can educate, treat, and protect our community as we journey forward….Together